oscbyspro/Ultimathnum/README.md

 ## CoreKit

 > [!IMPORTANT]
-> It's a work in progress.
+> Work in progress...

 <a name="doubleintkit"/>

 ## DoubleIntKit

 > [!IMPORTANT]
-> It's a work in progress.
+> Work in progress...

 <a name="infiniintkit"/>

 ## InfiniIntKit

 > [!IMPORTANT]
-> It's a work in progress.
+> Work in progress...

 <a name="minimiintkit"/>

 ## MinimiIntKit

 > [!IMPORTANT]
-> It's a work in progress.
+> Work in progress...

 <a name="installation"/>

 ## Installation

 > [!IMPORTANT]
-> It's a work in progress.
+> Work in progress...